The diversity of human colouring is the result of thousands of years of natural selection.

 Harmonising colours highlight the skin’s natural colouring and produce a positive and balanced energy.
 Colours that do not match the skin’s undertones reflect an unnatural appearance and create discord.

-The wide variety of colourations across the human population can be classified through combining the science of human genealogy and colour theory.
+The wide variety of colourations across the human population can be classified by combining the science of human genealogy and colour theory.

 The individual characteristic colour adaptations which evolved through generations of living in the same local environment created groups of people with the same or similar colour characteristics.
 The colouring of all three characteristics was primarily determined by how constant weather conditions were throughout the year.

-People who lived away from the equator, across the subtropics, such as the Mediterranean Basin and the Mexican Plateau where sun was seasonal and the environment varied, experienced partial de-pigmentation.
-Different groups of people developed different skin, hair and eye tones and different levels of contrast between their colour characteristics.
-They retained warm dark brown hair and eye colour but developed different levels of fair to light brown skin tones, with the ability to tan during summer seasons.
+People who lived away from the equator across the subtropics, such as the Mediterranean Basin and the Mexican Plateau where sun was seasonal and the environment varied, experienced partial de-pigmentation.
+Different groups of people developed varying skin, hair and eye tones and diverse levels of contrast between their colour characteristics.
+They retained warm, dark brown hair and eye colour but developed disparate levels of fair to light brown skin tones, with the ability to tan during summer seasons.

-The people who settled further from the equator in the cooler north temperate zones, such as northern Europe and Russia, experienced less overall sun exposure and had less need for natural protection.
-They consequently developed low levels of melanin, lighter skin, hair and eyes and a reduced capacity for tanning.
+Those who settled further from the equator in the cooler northern temperate zones, such as northern Europe and Russia, experienced less overall sun exposure and had less need for natural protection.
+They consequently developed lower levels of melanin, lighter skin, hair and eyes and a reduced capacity for tanning.

-In modern times, accelerated global migration has seen unprecedented numbers of people travelling and settling for extended periods of time across the globe, often living in areas where the sun’s radiation differs from where their ancestors’ skin, hair and eyes evolved.
+In modern times, accelerated global migration has seen unprecedented numbers of people travelling and settling for extended periods of time across the globe, often living in areas where the sun’s radiation differs from where their ancestors’ skin, hair and eye colouring evolved.

-This global migration has meant people from all corners of the globe breeding with locally established people, an explosion of mixed race colour characteristics and genetic diversity.
-Generations have consequently developed new colour profiles, and unique combinations of colour characteristics.
+This global migration has meant people from all corners of the globe mixing with locally established people, resulting in an explosion of genetic diversity and mixed race colour characteristics.
+Generations have consequently developed new colour profiles and unique combinations of colour characteristics.

-It doesn’t matter how different the colour characteristics of people are, nature has the judicious ability to combine two people’s DNA and create a combination of colour characteristics that balance and harmonise.
+It does not matter how different peoples’ colour characteristics are – nature has the judicious ability to combine two individual’s DNA to create a combination of colour characteristics that balance and harmonise.